Squiggleyy/Scripts/README.md

 # Scripts
-Store any scripts used for Cloud data collection, API calls, etc
+Store any scripts used for data collection, API calls, etc